VickiPol/Spec2Class/README.md

 <br>
 config file path is the path to config_spec2class.ini<br>
 input_path is the path to mona_100_spec.pkl<br>
-output diractory and name is straight forward :)<br>
+output directory and name is straight forward :)<br>
 <br>
 5. If everything worked your good to go with your own data! else contact us :)<br>
 <br>